LGBTQ+

 Childline provides a free and confidential telephone service for children and young people up to the age of 19.

-Compass BUZZ offers a confidential text messaging service, called BUZZ US, to young people aged 11-18 across North Yorkshire.
+Compass Phoenix offers a confidential text messaging service, called BUZZ US, to young people aged 11-18 across North Yorkshire.

 The Recovery College Online provides a range of online educational courses and resources to people with mental illness.